anicca048/Kebab/Readme.md

 delayed responses to user input and manipulation of the window / controls.
 The sort algorithim has been optimized to combat this issue, but not much more can be done untill a new algorithim is implemnted. (should happen soon.)

+GeoIP data: sometimes geoip data will be out of date, or missing entirely for a given IP address.
+Currently the database provided is the last release of the GeoLite2 database without requring an MaxMind Account.
+Eventually an option to enter a personal MaxMind account web API key for more accurate and up-to-date results will be added (should happen fairly soon).
+However it's doubtful that the devs will be able to get a key for Kebab to be used in with the releases, given that the project is free software and recieves no external funding.